temporalio/temporal-jumpstart-java/docs/curriculum/Starters.md

 **Expected outcome**

-1. You should see a Workflow running  [here](http://localhost:8233/namespaces/default/workflows) or  [Temporal Cloud Namespace UI](https://cloud.temporal.io).
+1. You should see a Workflow running  [locally](http://localhost:8233/namespaces/default/workflows) or in the [Temporal Cloud Namespace UI](https://cloud.temporal.io).
     1. WorkflowType: `WorkflowDefinitionDoesntExistYet`
     2. WorkflowId: `onboarding-123`
 2. Enter the Workflow and you should see a "No Workers Running" caution and the first two events which indicate the